nosratifarhad/MediatR/README.md

 ## More details about the architecture .

-* 1 - Application Folder
+* 1 - Application Folder is Application Layer
-    * Application Layer
     * In This Layer , Have Command And Queries And Handlers .
-* 2 - Service Folder
+* 2 - Service Folder is Service Layer
-    * Service Layer
     * For Data Persistence And Use ORM (Entity FrameWork).

 ### first You need to install the following packages :